 - Livestock and management-Breeds-Farming method-poultry diseases-Economic value Pisciculture-sh farming-Edible shes of Tamil Nadu.

 Unit 7: Theories of Evolution

 - The Lamarckism-Darwinism-modern concept of natural selection-species of concept-origin of species and isolating mechanism.
 Extractive metallurgy of sodium, lithium, properties of alkali metals, basic nature of oxides and hydroxides, compounds of alkaline earth metals, compounds of boron.
-Oxides, carbides, halides and sulphides of carbon group.
+Oxides, carbides, halides, and sulphides of the carbon group.
 Oxides-classification-acidic, basic, neutral, peroxide and amphoteric oxides.

 Questions in this part contain Comprehension type questions in the form of short passages or lines of poems or a dialogue.
 The candidate should read the given text and answer the set of questions.
 Each question has 4 choices, out of which choose the best answer.

 Properties of numbers, Divisibility rules, Unit digit, Euclid’s algorithm, LCM, and GCD

 Arithmetic mean, weighted mean, Geometric mean